-The following new standard and interpretation is not yet effective and has not been applied in preparing these condensed interim consolidated financial statements.
+The following new standards and interpretations are not yet effective and has not been applied in preparing these condensed interim consolidated financial statements.
 Management believes that other new IFRS accounting standards not yet effective do not have a material impact on the Company's present or near future consolidated financial statements.